tyson312/pan-af-container/Readme.md

 Amazingly, you can run a docker registry as a docker container itself! [here](https://docs.docker.com/registry/deploying/) is the documentation on how to do this.

+### Without a registry

-### If you don't want to use a registry for your images, you can also move them around like this.
+If you don't want to use a registry for your images, you can also move them around like this.

 You will need to save the Docker image as a tar file: